 Modern witches Dan and Liss set out to save teens who were stolen by an ancient demon.
-Along with newcomer Alexa, a bisexual girl with secrets of her own, they must attempt to put an end to the darkness they’ve awakened.
+Along with newcomer Alexa, a lesbian girl with secrets of her own, they must attempt to put an end to the darkness they’ve awakened.

 E. Lockhart.
 Delacorte, June.
 Ages 12 and up.